 Antiheroes are hard to define because there are different types who fall on a sort of sliding scale.
 An antihero can fit into different types and even sometimes be the antagonist throughout a single work of fiction.

 - the practical rebel - follows a classic hero’s journey, but will cross moral lines for the greater good

-- the immoral - driven by self-interest with a cynical worldview, but his intentions are still good in some way
+- the immoral - driven by self-interest with a cynical worldview, but intentions are still good in some way

+The antihero has been alive and well since people first told stories.
 You can find examples of antiheroes in children’s books, adult books, and even from works of fiction that are hundreds of years old.

 From folklore to Howard Pyle’s The Merry Adventures of Robin Hood, readers meet the classic antihero Robin Hood.
 He steals from the rich to give to the poor, so he’s helping those who are oppressed while breaking the law at the same time.

 Throughout the Harry Potter series by J.K.
 Rowling, Snape is portrayed as a moody, mean guy who is still in cahoots with the villain Lord Voldemort.
 As his backstory and secret actions are revealed, readers see that he has actually been protecting the hero Harry even though his methods aren’t ideal.